pskrillz/GMED-RecordKeeper/README.md

 # GMEDPortal

-Prototype UI for login portal and user dashboard created with Angular & Clarity.
+Using Angular, Clarity.design, and ag-grid.

-Click Next on login form to go to dashboard.
+Use ng build --prod to hook up to back end.